New River Gorge Bridge: History

 West Virginia is known for its success in the coal mining industry.
-In the 1870s the construction of the Chesapeake and Ohio Railway led to the increase of mining towns in the new river gorge area.
-These towns thrived for years brining in many Americans to work.
+In the 1870s the construction of the Chesapeake and Ohio Railway led to the increase of mining towns in the New River gorge area.
+These towns thrived for years bringing in many Americans to work.
 However, with the automation of coal mining, there was less of a need for employees in coal mines.
 This led to the thriving coal towns becoming ghost towns.
 Unemployment in the area skyrocketed and the economy became one of the worst in the United States.

-The Federal Government decided to get involved and created the Appalachian Regional Commission (ARC) to try and recover the economy of the new river gorge region, specifically Fayette County.
+The Federal Government decided to get involved and created the Appalachian Regional Commission (ARC) to try and recover the economy of the New River Gorge region, specifically Fayette County.
 Many people saw the tourist opportunities in the area because of the scenery and decided that this would be the best way to rebuild the economy of the region.
 One of the main things needed to increase tourism was a viable transportation route to the area.
 This led to the project known as Corridor L (Route 19), which the New River Gorge Bridge is a part of.

-Before the Bridge was constructed, Route 60 was the only way to the inside of Fayette County.
+Before the bridge was constructed, Route 60 was the only way to the inside of Fayette County.
 The mountainous terrain made it almost impossible to cross the entire county in a timely manner.
 Across the gorge itself was one bridge, the Fayette Station Bridge, which was only one lane.
 On either side of the gorge was the long and winding Route 60.
 This poor infrastructure decreased tourism because of the time it took to travel across the gorge.